-There are some by-catch species which are very seldom considered commercially valuable nor kept for crew consumption.
+There are some by-catch species which are very seldom considered commercially valuable or kept for crew consumption.
 The most common of these species are the oilfish (Ruvettus pretiosus), snake mackerel/escolar (Gempylidae), lancet fish (Alepisauridae) and the barracudas (Sphyraenidae).
-As an example, there was only one trip out of 21 reviewed by Heberer (1993) where any of these species were retained, eventhough there were reasonable catches observed (at least 75% of trips contained by-catch of this nature).
-According to observers on foreign longline vessels in Australian waters, less than 1% of the observed catch of these species was retained.
-In regards to the ability of these species surviving after discard, the oilfish (81% encountered alive on landing) and snake mackerel (78%) appear to be the hardier species (AFMA observer data : Ward, pers. comm.).
+As an example, there was only one trip out of 21 reviewed by Heberer (1993) where any of these species were retained, even though reasonable catches were observed (at least 75% of trips contained by-catch of this nature).
+According to observers on foreign longline vessels in Australian waters, less than one per cent of the observed catch of these species was retained.
+In regards to the ability of these species to survive after discard, the oilfish (81% encountered alive on landing) and snake mackerel (78%) appear to be the hardier species (AFMA observer data: Ward, pers. comm.).

 Of the species not already mentioned, it appears that sunfish (Mola sp.) and pomfrets (Bramidae) are regular by-catch of longline vessels and, thus should warrant further attention.
-There are few observer data available that describe the catch levels of these species; in the WTP, catch rates of 0.15 and 0.223 per 1,000 hooks, respectively, have been reported (Heberer, pers. comm.).
+There are few observer data available that describe the catch levels of these species; in the WTP, catch rates of 0.15 and 0.223 per 1,000 hooks, respectively, have been reported (Heberer 1993).